Alpes The Style Outlets will have more than 90 retail outlets and restaurants. Credit: Neinver, S.A.U.

 Retail and dining facilities

-The facility will also feature six cafes and restaurants offering both local and international cuisine, and is expected to have up to 1,350 parking spaces.
+The facility will also feature six cafes and restaurants offering both local and international cuisine.

 Contractors involved

-SEV Architectures, an architectural services firm based in France, was selected by Neinver to provide design and project monitoring services for the shopping centre.
+SEV Architectures, an architectural services company based in France, was selected by Neinver to provide design and project monitoring services for the shopping centre.

 Arcadis, an engineering company based in the Netherlands, was selected to act as the coordinator and supervisor for the project.